Research in the AI Era

 Towards A Learning-Directed Operating System

-Aditya Akella (UT Austin) – Friday, February 27 @ 1 pm [remote]
+Aditya Akella (UT Austin) – Friday, February 27 @ 1 pm [in-person] (recording)

 Category: Systems